Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Introduction

 Through experiments, we observe that naively fine-tuning a world model fails to improve RL's sample efficiency on many tasks.
-Through careful investigation, we identify the root cause as a distributional shift between offline and online data during fine-tuning.
-Specifically, when the offline data distribution does not sufficiently cover the data distribution of downstream tasks, the pre-trained world models struggle to benefit policy learning due to this distribution mismatch.
-Especially for tasks requiring hard exploration, even when the pre-trained world model performs well on "promising" state-action distributions, the agent often fails to learn because it cannot effectively reach these promising regions.
-Building on these insights, we propose using offline data in both pre-training and fine-tuning stages, in contrast to previous methods that only consider the offline data for world model pre-training~\citep{wu2025ivideogpt,yuan2022pre,rajeswar2023mastering}.
-By this end, we propose Generalist-to-Specialist Adaptation (GSA), which enables generalist world models pre-trained on non-curated data to master a wide range of downstream tasks.
-GSA has two essential techniques: experience rehearsal and execution guidance.
-Experience rehearsal mitigates distributional shift by retrieving task-relevant trajectories from offline datasets, while execution guidance promotes exploration by steering the agent toward regions where the world model has high confidence.\looseness-1
+With careful investigation, we identify the root cause as a distributional shift between offline data used for pre-training and online data used for RL fine-tuning.
+Specifically, when the offline data distribution does not sufficiently cover the data distribution of downstream tasks, the pre-trained world models struggle to benefit policy learning due to this distribution mismatch, shown in~\cref{fig:motivation}.
+Building on these insights, we propose using non-curated offline data in \textit{both} pre-training and fine-tuning stages, in contrast to previous methods that only consider the offline data for world model pre-training~\citep{wu2025ivideogpt,yuan2022pre,rajeswar2023mastering}.
+To this end, we propose a pipeline named Non-curated offline data for efficient RL (NCRL).
+In the pre-training stage, NCRL learns a task-agnostic world model from non-curated offline data that is reward-free, mix-quality and task-agnostic.
+In the fine-tuning stage, NCRL reuses this data through \textit{experience rehearsal} and \textit{execution guidance} to mitigate distributional shift by retrieving task-relevant trajectories and to prompt exploration by steering the agent toward regions where the world model has high confidence.\looseness-1

-Equipped with our proposed techniques, GSA demonstrates strong performance across a diverse set of tasks.
-Specifically, under a limited sample budget (150k samples), GSA achieves a 102.8\% relative improvement in aggregate score over learning-from-scratch baselines (DrQ v2 and Dreamer v3), while matching their performance achieved with larger sample budgets.
-On representative challenging tasks, GSA outperforms baselines that leverage offline data as well as state-of-the-art methods using pre-trained world models by a significant margin.
-Additionally, without any modifications, we show that GSA improves task adaptation, enabling agents to efficiently adapt their skills to new tasks.